 - a mathematical expression using one cell range or multiple ranges of the same size, or

-Building on the previous example, in order to calculate the totals, we can use the ARRAYFORMULA as shown below.
-Notice that, unlike before where we’ve added individual cells, we are now adding the ranges.
-And we key this in the very first total cell, F2.
-All the following Total cells should be clear of any values or
+Building on the previous example, in order to calculate the totals, you can use the ARRAYFORMULA as shown below.
+Notice that, unlike before where I added individual cells, I am now adding the ranges.
+And I type this into the very first total cell, F2.
+All of the following Total cells should be clear of any values or

-Now, We’ll include a row for Charlotte below row # 7.
-Let’s find out whether the ARRAYFORMULA automatically calculates the Total for her.
+Now, let’s include a row for Charlotte beneth row 7 to see if the ARRAYFORMULA automatically calculates the total for her.